-The trail ends abruptly at the gates of the Whiting Field Naval Air Station.
+The trail ends abruptly at the gates of Naval Air Station Whiting Field.
 Before September 2001, the trail continued west to an active airport runway, but national and local security precautions now prevent that.
 Shutterbugs take note: while the military embraces the trail, security officers at the base entrance may be uncomfortable with your snapping pictures of this area.

-From I-10, take Route 87 toward Milton.
-The trailhead is on the northwest corner of the Route 87/US Highway 90 intersection.
+From Interstate 10, take State Route 87 toward Milton.
+The trailhead is on the northwest corner of the SR 87/US 90 intersection.
 The trailside visitor center is at 5533 Alabama Street, 1 mile north of the Milton trailhead.
 Parking is available.

-The Whiting Field trailhead is a few miles north of the Route 87A/Route 191 intersection, just northeast of Milton.
+The Whiting Field trailhead is a few miles north of the CR 87A/CR 191 intersection, just northeast of Milton.